Common Scenarios for Monitoring Policies

 • The groups are ordered as discussed in the previous section.

-• The threshold for PCI devices is to alert if the number of messages coming in to NetWitness is fewer than 10 messages in 30 minutes.
+• The threshold for PCI devices is to alert if the number of messages coming into NetWitness is fewer than 10 messages in 30 minutes.

 • A low threshold is defined, but not a high threshold.
 This is typical for many use cases.